-The left side of the circular wall which is connected with Gate D has no decorations in carved panels, as was the case with the right side of the circular wall which is connected with Gate B. The decoration on the left (east) side of Gate D has only triangle tumpals, not filled with flower or leaf motifs.
-Another part which can be considered as decoration is the frame below, in the middle and below, which the square pilasters are added.
-Whereas the circular wall of the courtyard north of the mosque has decorations, the circular wall on the east side has no decorations and is sometimes piled up with irregular size of rockstones.
+The left side of the circular wall which connects with Gate D has no decorations in carved panels, as was the case with the right side of the circular wall which is connected with Gate B. The decoration on the left (east) side of Gate D has only triangle tumpals, not filled with flower or leaf motifs.
+Another part which can consider as decoration is the frame below, in the middle and below, which the square pilasters add.
+Whereas the circular wall of the courtyard north of the mosque has decorations, the circular wall on the east side has no decorations and is sometimes piled up with the irregular size of rock stones.

-TOMBHOUSE OF THE MOST SACRED TOMB
+TOMB HOUSE OF THE MOST SACRED TOMB

 Though this building belongs to the compound west of the mosque, it needs a special and extensive description.
 The courtyard of this building is on a lower level than that of the mosque.

-The courtyard can be entered from the southwestern side, after one has passed the compound of the buildings and graves on the north and west of the mosque.
-The courtyard and tombhouse are forbidden to enter for people who have not the intention to pay homage (ziarah).
-According to local tradition, the person resting in the tomb is Rahaden Nur or Sunan Sendang who is considered as the founder of the first mosque in the village of Sendang Duwur.
+The courtyard can be entered from the southwestern side after one has passed the compound of the buildings and graves on the north and west of the mosque.
+The courtyard and tomb house are forbidden to enter for people who have not the intention to pay homage (ziarah).
+According to local tradition, the person resting in the tomb is Rahaden Nur or Sunan Sendang who considered as the founder of the first mosque in the village of Sendang Duwur.

-The tombhouse stands on a terrace which has an oblong plan and measures 3.75 x 3.75 m.
-The border of the terrace is made of rockstone which has decorative reliefs of vegetative motifs.
-The entrance door is lying on the south, and has a staircase with three steps.
-These are like stairwings on the split gate by the door of the tombhouse.

-The lower part of the stairwing is decorated with thin straight panels and right upstanding panels exactly under the protruding part.
-This part is rather round with a triangle tumpal with a filling of leaves and crenated lines.
-Above the protruding part is a level plane which has a rockstone on top, oblong in shape with thin frames in its lower part.
-Then follows another decoration of upright standing planes with flower spirals.
-Above this decoration is another frame filled with wavy lines, likely representing a flower stem.
+THE TOMB HOUSE stands on a terrace which has an oblong plan and measures 3.75 x 3.75 m.
+The border of the terrace is made of rock stone which has decorative reliefs of vegetative motifs.
+The entrance door is lying on the south and has a staircase with three steps.
+These are like stair wings on the split gate by the door of the tomb house.
+The lower part of the stair wing decorates with thin straight panels and right upstanding panels exactly under the protruding part.
+This part is rather round with a triangular tumpal with a filling of leaves and crenated lines.
+Above the protruding part is a level plane which has a rock stone on top, oblong in shape with thin frames in its lower part.
+Then another decoration of upright standing planes with flower spirals follows.
+Above this decoration is another frame filled with wavy lines, likely representing a flower stem?
 It becomes clearer when we see the form of the heart-shaped leaves.

-Besides these decorations, there are above the two level planes which are the nearest to the door, still traces of the legs of a lion's statue made of wood.
-The two lions are no longer there, as one has been moved to the Jakarta Museum, while the other one, a copy, was broken to pieces and its fragments are stored in the attic of the mosque.
+Besides these decorations, there are above the two-level planes which are the nearest to the door, still traces of the legs of a lion statue made of wood.
+The two lions are no longer there, as one has been moved to the Jakarta Museum, while the other one, a copy, was broken to pieces and its fragments stored in the attic of the mosque.

-The corners formed by the junction of the stairwing with the terrace plane of the fundament of the tombhouse are on their lower part decorated with rather large and small panels, alternately protruding and receding.
+The corners formed by the junction of the stair wing with the terrace plane of the fundament of the tomb house are on their lower part decorated with rather large and small panels, alternately protruding and receding.
 These corners are decorated with scrolls.
-The front side of the stairwing has also decorations of leaves and flower scrolls, besides are curling stems of decorations, resembling interrogation marks.
-The curl is going in the same direction as the front of the stairwing.
+The front side of the stair wing also has decorations of leaves and floral scrolls, besides are curling stems of decorations, resembling interrogation marks.
+The curl is going in the same direction as the front of the stair wing.